Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppB2C/README.md

 }
 ```

-Once again, this logic is meant to ensure that once the interactive portion of the authentication flow is concluded by the Authenticator app, the flow goes back to MSAL.
+This logic is meant to ensure that once the interactive portion of the authentication flow is concluded by the Authenticator app, the flow goes back to MSAL.

 Also, in order to make the token cache work and have the `AcquireTokenSilentAsync` work multiple steps must be followed :